Last updated 2 September 2019

 All gifts and other items must be approved by the prison and go through the prison reception staff where they are searched for contraband.
 Approval varies from prison to prison.

-Certain things are prohibited in prison including drugs, money, escape implements, weapons, keys, electronic cards, soap, identification papers, lighters, cigarettes, jewellery, recording equipment, mobile phones, mail, alcohol and cameras.
+Certain things are prohibited in prison including drugs, money, escape implements, weapons, keys, electronic cards, identification papers, lighters, cigarettes, jewellery, recording equipment, mobile phones, mail, alcohol and cameras.
 It is a criminal offence to bring these items into the prison.

-Under s 159 of the Corrective Services Act, a correctional officer may conduct a scanning search (e.g. by use of a magnetic wand waved over the body) of any visitor.
+Under s 159 of the Corrective Services Act, a prison officer may conduct a scanning search (e.g. by use of a magnetic wand waved over the body) of any visitor.
 Many prisons have walk-through metal detectors, and passive drug dogs or electronic drug detection equipment to detect illegal drugs.

 The general manager may revoke approval for the visit or the contact component if the visitor does not submit to a general search.
 A visitor who is refused access by the general manager is entitled to be given reasons for the refusal.

-Prison officers cannot perform strip searches (personal searches) of visitors, but they can call the police who may do so if they form the reasonable belief that a visitor may be concealing drugs or a weapon.
+Prison officers cannot perform strip searches (personal searches) of visitors, but they can call police who may do so if they form the reasonable belief that a visitor may be concealing drugs or a weapon.